What Exactly is Phosphosiderite?

 An example of a mineral whose crystals occur in this way is turquoise.
 Crystal habit described as botryoidal means the crystals have a rounded shape.
 The word comes the Ancient Greek word 'botrys' meaning 'bunch of grapes'.

 Malachite with botryoidal crystal habit

-The type of phosphosiderite stone that's used for lapidary purposes occurs in shades of lilac, lavender and purple.
+The phosphosiderite that occurs in massive form can be found in striking shades of lilac, lavender and purple.
 Most of this material is transformed into cabochons for use in jewellery.
-Opaque phosphosiderite often features yellow spidery veins which are inclusions of cacoxenite (pronounced ka~cox~enite).
+This type of phosphosiderite can feature yellow spidery veins which are inclusions of cacoxenite (pronounced ka~cox~enite).
 This iron aluminium phosphate mineral usually but not always occurs within other minerals.

-On Mohs scale of mineral hardness phosphosiderite grades 3½ to 4 and as well as being a fairly soft stone it's also brittle so must be handled very carefully.
+On Mohs scale of mineral hardness phosphosiderite grades 3½ to 4 which is fairly soft.
+It's also brittle so must be handled carefully.